scummvm/scummvm/doc/docportal/settings/misc.rst

 .. _autosave:

 Autosave
 	Adjusts the time period between autosaves.
 The default setting is 5 minutes.
-This is not available for all games.

 	*autosave_period*